dukererenst/Learning-Views-RelativeLayout-LinearLayout/README.md

-# Learning Views RelativeLayout LinearLayout.
+# Learning Views RelativeLayout and LinearLayout.

 How to work with RelativeLayout and LinearLayout.